3D-Graphics-And-Scratch/book/src/rasterization-and-triangles/painter’s-algorithm.md

 ![][image22]

 Of these three faces, none can be considered the frontmost or the backmost.
 Intersecting faces pose a similar problem.
 Thus, painter’s algorithm is prone to visual artifacts.
-Even with simple objects it can often fail to correctly resolve the scene:
+Even with simple objects it can often fail to correctly resolve the scene.

 ![][image23]